Overview of the Business Plan General Description

 Resources, Business Philosophy and Marketing Overview

 This general information section of your business plan should also include information about what is important to you in business.
-This includes values and philosophies, as well as your strengths and resources.
+It includes values and philosophies, as well as your strengths and resources.

 Describe (briefly) who your target market is (you will include more detail in your marketing plan section later on) and how you will reach your market.